Stephen Kontostephanos

 Stephen Kontostephanos (Στέφανος Κοντοστέφανος, c.
 1107 – 1149) was a Byzantine aristocrat and military commander.

 Stephen was born in c.
 1107, the son of the sebastos Isaac Kontostephanos, a military commander for most of the reign of Alexios I Komnenos, culminating in his unsuccessful service as admiral (thalassokrator) against the Italo-Normans in 1107/8.
 He was the third member of the family to bear the name "Stephen" after the family's progenitor and a rather obscure paternal uncle.
 In c.
 1126, he married Anna, the second-born daughter of Emperor John II Komnenos and Irene of Hungary, and received the title panhypersebastos.
 The couple had four children: the sons John, Alexios, and Andronikos, as well as a daughter, Irene, who married Nikephoros Bryennios.

 Stephen's career under John II is unknown, but he enjoyed the favour of John's youngest son and eventual successor, Manuel I Komnenos and is likely to have been among those who supported Manuel's accession over the rights of his elder brother Isaac Komnenos.
 Thus when Manuel I decided to remove the Patriarch of Constantinople Cosmas II Atticus for sympathizing with Isaac, Stephen was among the imperial relatives who participated in the synod that tried and deposed Cosmas in February 1147, with the pretext of his support for the Bogomil monk Nephon.
 When Cosmas, enraged at his dismissal, cursed the empress never to bear a male child, Stephen, a nervous and impetuous man, according to Niketas Choniates, tried to attack the patriarch, but at the last moment reined himself in.
 This made a bad impression among all the attendants, but Cosmas reportedly prophesied that Stephen would soon receive his due blow as punishment.
+Stephen's behaviour towards the patriarch was likely a way of demonstrating his loyalty to Manuel, whose rule was not yet secure.
+Choniates claims that Manuel was appalled by Stephen's violent act, but he was rehabilitated almost immediately and chosen as leader for the expedition against the Normans.